 Chris Snowdon writes about the Nanny State Index for New Europe.
-He summarises the Index findings whilst emphasising that the 2021 edition does not include anti-Covid policies which are meant to be temporary.
+He summarises the Index findings whilst emphasising that the 2021 edition does not include anti-Covid policies, which are meant to be temporary.
 Nevertheless, the increase in lifestyle regulation across Europe is worrying with Norway scoring the top spot as the least free country when it comes to alcohol, tobacco, e-cigarette, and food regulation.
 Read the full article in English here.

 In episode 25 of ‘The ConsEUmer Podcast,’ Christopher Snowdon, Head of Lifestyle Economics at the IEA, joined the hosts to delve into the insights of the 2021 Nanny State Index.
 The conversation revolved around the growing inclination towards state paternalism across Europe and the general ineffectiveness of such policies in accomplishing their intended objectives.